vicentepese/AT-HLA/README.md

 ```

 ### 4.2.2 Decription
-Provided a set of loci, it performs the Expectation-Maximization (EM) algorithm and predicts haplotype frequencies.
+Provided an set of loci, it performs the Expectation Maximization (EM) algorithm and predict haplotype frequencies.

 ### 4.2.3 Settings
 Please, in addition to the necessary settings described in Section 2.2.3 include: